ViliusSutkus89/tmpfile-Android/README.md

 POSIX C library provides [`FILE *tmpfile(void)`](https://linux.die.net/man/3/tmpfile) function.
 > The **tmpfile()** function opens a unique temporary file in binary read/write (w+b) mode.
 > The file will be automatically deleted when it is closed or the program terminates.
+> POSIX.1-2001 specifies: an error message may be written to stdout if the stream cannot be opened.
 > The standard does not specify the directory that **tmpfile()** will use.
 > Glibc will try the path prefix P_tmpdir defined in <stdio.h>, and if that fails the directory /tmp.